magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 Here, we've replaced the `minLength` validator with a hand-built validator that does the same thing.

 Validations incidentally also work for built-in screens as they inherit from the abstract Screen component.
-The variable that holds the response in these case is always called `response`.
+The variable that holds the response in these cases is always called `response`.

 ## Separating custom screens into files
 If we want to use a custom screen multiple times in our experiment, we can separate it out into a different `.vue` file as follows: